ellessenne/dotfiles/README.md

 I decided to create a customised terminal profile for macOS after listening to [this](https://atp.fm/episodes/341).
 In brief, I selected a dyslexia-friendly background (#FFFBEB) with an (almost) black font (_Lead_ in the _Crayons_ palette selector) and a red, block-style cursor.
-The font of choice is [Latin Modern Mono](http://www.gust.org.pl/gust/projects/e-foundry/latin-modern) 14pt with a 1 character spacing and a 1.25 line spacing.
+The font of choice is Operator Mono, 14 pt, with a 1 character spacing and a 1.25 line spacing.

 ![ellessenne terminal screenshot](https://raw.githubusercontent.com/ellessenne/dotfiles/master/ellessenne-terminal.png)